-This is the first in a series of question and answer sessions focused on succession planning between Western Landowners Alliance and Howard Weiss of US Trust.
-If you have additional questions around succession planning that you would like to see answered in an upcoming session, please contact me.
+This is the first in a series of question and answer sessions focused on succession planning between Hallie Mahowald of Western Landowners Alliance and Howard Weiss of US Trust.
+If you have additional questions around succession planning that you would like to see answered in an upcoming session, please contact Hallie.

 When should a succession plan be put in place?
 Who should be involved?